Workshops for the 2014 Writers Conference

 Workshop - "Discover the Denominational Market" - Ken Camp

-Workshop: "Believable Characters, Realistic Conflict, Personality Types" - Lawrence J. Clark
+Workshop: "Becoming an Entrepreneurial Author" - Lawrence J. Clark

 Discover from experienced journalists, photographers, and news writers how to break into print through newspapers.
 Learn what you should do and how you can do it.
 Your questions will be welcomed and carefully answered in the workshop on dealing with newspaper opportunities and adventures.

 TWO-HOUR WORKSHOP: "Building a Writing Investment: Keeping a Journal" - Jerry Hopkins